nuwanwre/ledgis-wallet-plugin/README.md

     }
     ```

-## ECRX Wallet Integration Guide
+## Integration Guide for LEDGIS Wallet

-This section is for ECRX Wallet developers to integrate communication protocols to authenticate transactions, allowing full-duplex communication between dApps/Web Apps and ECRX Wallet.
+This section is for LEDGIS Wallet developers to integrate communication protocols to authenticate transactions, allowing full-duplex communication between dApps/Web Apps and LEDGIS Wallet.

 1. Use ```npm``` or ```yarn``` to install the package.